dantectl/druid-prometheus-quickstart/README.md

 ## Configure Infrastructure and Log Monitoring

 ### Infrastructure Monitoring
-We have a guided installation to automatically install and configure New Relic’s Infrastructure Agent.
+New Relic has a [guided installation](https://one.newrelic.com/launcher/nr1-core.explorer?pane=eyJuZXJkbGV0SWQiOiJucjEtY29yZS5saXN0aW5nIn0=&cards[0]=eyJuZXJkbGV0SWQiOiJucjEtaW5zdGFsbC1uZXdyZWxpYy5ucjEtaW5zdGFsbC1uZXdyZWxpYyIsImFjdGl2ZUNvbXBvbmVudCI6IlZUU09FbnZpcm9ubWVudCIsInBhdGgiOiJndWlkZWQifQ==) to automatically install and configure New Relic’s Infrastructure Agent.
 This will allow you to see host level metrics for CPU, Memory, Storage etc. These will be vital for understanding the overall health of your Apache Druid server.
-Alternative to the guided install, you can instead install and configure the agent manually.
+Alternative to the guided install, you can instead [install and configure the agent manually](https://docs.newrelic.com/docs/infrastructure/install-infrastructure-agent/linux-installation/install-infrastructure-monitoring-agent-linux/).

 ### Log Monitoring
 New Relic’s Infrastructure automatically comes with a Log Forward installed.
 Open the log configuration file: